The-HandyDandyman/godot-doom-esque-visuals/README.md

 - My improved multi-directional sprite shader built off of the original more primtive shader by dron1885 on Reddit, which now includes the ability to adjust the amount of directions and animation frames, the ability for asymmetry, the ability to scale, Y-billboarding and the ability to modulate!
 If you'd like more info, check the credits and read the instructions in the link!

 - A modified triplanar texture shader based on the one by Soup-o-Stat which is designed to give you options for culling, flip textures if the culling is off or the textures just don't render on the right side, along with the ability to rotate and offset the texture!
-Also uses a bit of the transparency dither shader by jacob on Godot Shaders in order to apply transparency!

-- Several public Godot shaders I've used for the project: particularly, tetrabrobpy's N64 Sky and ALT_OhDude's adapt-to-paletete shader!
+Also uses dithered transparency, the dithering pattern of which can be customized!

+- tetrabrobpy's N64 Sky, with very minimal alteration to add a transparent toggle which discards transparent pixels!
+You can use that in order to make layered skies!
+- ALT_OhDude's adapt-to-paletete shader.. mostly unaltered, if it ain't broke, don't fix it!

 - A modified screen palette shader based on the one by Badger_ on Godot Shaders, which allows you to both palette swap the whole screen after applying the adapt-to-palette shader first and to offset the colors!